Lavedonio/Alexandria/docs/s3_tools.md

 ```

 ### set_by_path(self, s3_path)
-Takes a string as a parameter to reset the bucket name and subfolder name by its S3 path.
+Takes a string as the parameter to reset the bucket name and subfolder name by its S3 path.
 It has no return value.

 Usage Example:
 ```